blaizard/bzd/cc/bzd/core/async/README.md

 const auto value = co_await bzd::async::any(timeout(1_s), myFunc()).assertHasValue<1>();
 ```

+### Suspend

+Suspending the execution of an async can be done with `bzd::async::suspend(...)`.
+This function takes 2 callables as arguments,
+the first, that is guaranteed to be called, contains a movable-only suspended executable object as argument.
+The user needs to dispose it from this callback.
+The second argument is optional and provides a callback to deal with cancellation.

 ### Executor

 The executors are used to run and schedule asyncs (aka coroutines).